Bandwidth/api-docs/content/dashboard/guides/numberUtilizationReviewAPI.md

 * FailedQauntity: Number of phone numbers in the request that failed the requested Action
 * TelephoneNumbersAssignmentOrder: The XML from the request
 * Errors: List of Error objects from the request
-    * Error.Code: The error code.
-A list of all error codes can be found [here](../error.md)
+    * Error.Code: The error code
     * Error.Description: The error's description
     * Error.TelephoneNumbers: List of TelephoneNumber fields that caused this error